Australian rules football in New Zealand: 1880–1884: New Zealand Football Association

-New Century: Australasian rules booms
+New century: Australasian rules boom

 After being virtually nonexistent since the 1880s, interest in Australian football was rekindled on the back of a wave of immigration from Australia in the first decade of the 20th century.
 In 1903, the 'New Zealand Association of Australian Football' was formed in Christchurch by a committee of expat Victorians.
 The league had 4 clubs (City Wanderers, Sydenham, Woolston, and Imperial with a fifth, Carlton, formed a year later).

 By 1904, a number of leagues were being established throughout the country.
 In Wellington, a league of five clubs was formed (City, Newtown, Petone, Wanderers, and Federal), and Auckland had three clubs in the new league (Auckland Imperial, Victoria, and Austral football clubs).
 Other centres also had clubs form in 1904, including Dunedin (Australian Pioneer Football Club), Kaitangata (Wanderers), Waihi and Waikino.
 Vic Cumberland who played with Auckland Imperial was something of a drawcard for the local game on his arrival from Australia.

 The first inter-provincial match was held between Wellington and Christchurch in August 1905.

 In 1905, two New Zealand representatives (one from the North Island and one from the South) attended the Australasian Football Conference where the Australasian Football Council was formed.
 The North and South Islands did not receive separate representation.

 In 1906 a Canterbury vs Wellington match was played as a curtain-raiser to a rugby game which attracted 2,000 spectators.
 The Auckland league expanded from 1906 to feature additional clubs including the Eden Football Club (who won back-to-back Auckland Australian Football League premierships in 1907 & 1908) and a thriving junior competition.
 On the south island, regular matches began to be played in Invercargill.
 All told in 1906 there were more than 60 clubs across 8 associations including the centres of Auckland, Dunedin, Wellington, Palmerston, Christchurch and Napier.